gcapes/git-course/03-history.md

 are working and your own preferences related to choosing tools and technologies.

-Now commit the change we made to fix the typo:
+Now commit the change we made by adding the second reference:
 ```{.bash}
 $ git add journal.txt
 $ git commit